 This item inserts a new Division 2A into Part 3 of the Act.
 The new division makes provision for the Authority, rather than the Council to deal with less significant proposals for draft standards and variations to standards, those decisions made under these provisions to be taken as if they were made by the Council.
-Matters can only be dealt with under these provisions where Council has approved a general approach to be taken in such matters and any member of the Council may indicate its disagreement with the Authority's decision within 28 days of being notified.
+Matters can only be dealt with under these provisions where Council has approved a general approach to be taken in such matters and the Authority has not received any substantive objections to the proposed standard from submissions.

+Any member of the Council may indicate its disagreement with the Authority's decision within 28 days of being notified.
 In the case of disagreement with the Authority's decision, the agreed Out-of-Session procedures of the Council will apply to the Authority's decision as if it had been a recommendation to the Council in the first instance.